 We have adopted and implemented social and environmental policies and practices that are essential to our operations.
-Our social, environmental and safety practices are governed by the principles set out in our Code of Conduct, our Environmental Policy and our Health and Safety Policy.
+Our social, environmental and safety practices are governed by the principles set out in our Code of Conduct, Environmental Policy and Health and Safety Policy.
+During 2023, we issued our Anti-Bribery and Anti-Corruption Policy, Supplier Code of Conduct and Supply Chain and Human Rights Policy.
+These policies reflect and codify our values and commitment to business ethics and human rights in our own organization and set out our expectations for business partners in our value chain.